jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-There is one caveat: When using comments alongside with whitespace that captures at most one linefeed, the comments should be defined in such a way that the last charcter of a comment is never a linefeed.
+There is one caveat: When using comments alongside with whitespace that captures at most one linefeed, the comments should be defined in such a way that the last character of a comment is never a linefeed.

 Also a few limitations of the tilde-whitespace and directive-defined comments should be kept in mind: 1.
 Only one kind of insignificant whitespace can be defined this way.
 If there are more kinds of insignificant whitespace, all but one need to be defined conventionally as part of the grammar.
-2. Both directive-defined comments and tilde-whitespace can only be defined by a regular expresseion.
+2. Both directive-defined comments and tilde-whitespace can only be defined by a regular expression.
 In particular, nested comments are impossible to define with regular expressions, only.